Newbeeer/pfgmpp/README.md

 The results of each training run are saved to a newly created directory  `training-runs/exp_name` .
 The training loop exports network snapshots `training-state-*.pt`) at regular intervals (controlled by  `--dump`).
 The network snapshots can be used to generate images with `generate.py`, and the training states can be used to resume the training later on (`--resume`).
 Other useful information is recorded in `log.txt` and `stats.jsonl`.
 To monitor training convergence, we recommend looking at the training loss (`"Loss/loss"` in `stats.jsonl`) as well as periodically evaluating FID for `training-state-*.pt` using `generate.py` and `fid.py`.

 For FFHQ dataset, replacing `--data=datasets/cifar10-32x32.zip` with `--data=datasets/ffhq-64x64.zip`

+**Sidenote:** The original EDM repo provide more dataset: FFHQ, AFHQv2, ImageNet-64.
+We did not test the performance of *STF* on these datasets due to limited computational resources.
+However, we believe that the *STF* technique can consistently improve the model across datasets.
+Please let us know if you have those resutls 😀

+TODO: All checkpoints are provided in this [Google drive folder](https://drive.google.com/drive/folders/1bTtRCkl31VP6KC71l5kvXCLE4NT5kVtu?usp=share_link).

 ## Generate & Evaluations